You can make Instant Pot Rice and Beans recipe tonight! With dried black beans, no soaking, no sauteing, in 30 minutes flat. Bam!

 - Guacamole – classic, only 5 ingredients, so easy and so much flavor (there is a trick)!

-- Air fryer nachos: As a side to or even loaded on these cheese air fried nachos!
+- Air fryer nachos: As a healthy side dish to or even loaded on these cheese air fried nachos!

 - Steamed Vegetables – Adding vegetables makes this into a healthy veg and grain bowl!